 Description

-Mediaeval tower, the rest of the church rebuilt in 1824 by Andrew Patey and with alterations of 1873-5.
-The west tower is built of sandstone in 2 stages, having octagonal turret, crenellated crockets and waterspouts.
-The 1824 additions are in stone rubble and consist of 6 bay nave, transept, north and south aisles and south porch.
-Traceried windows.
-The interior contains a good series of late C18 to early C19 wall tablets to people who died while visiting the fashionable resort of Dawlish, including a Flaxman memorial to Frances Mary Hamlet.
-These have recently been repositioned on a modern structure.
-Victorian tessellated reredos.
-The churchyard contains some C18 chest tombs and headstones.
+The Parish Church of St Gregory is a Grade II* listed building located on Church Street in Dawlish.
+The church features a medieval tower, while the rest of the structure was rebuilt in 1824 by Andrew Patey, with further alterations made between 1873 and 1875.
+The west tower is constructed of sandstone and consists of two stages, topped with an octagonal turret, crenellated crockets, and waterspouts.
+The 1824 additions are made of stone rubble and include a six-bay nave, transept, north and south aisles, and a south porch, all featuring traceried windows.
+Inside, the church houses a notable collection of wall tablets from the late 18th century to early 19th century, commemorating individuals who died while visiting the popular resort of Dawlish, including a Flaxman memorial dedicated to Frances Mary Hamlet.
+These tablets have recently been repositioned on a modern structure.
+The church also features a Victorian tessellated reredos.
+The churchyard contains several 18th-century chest tombs and headstones.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.